 Dr. P extracts fat from one of the ‘love handles’ on the lower back.
 This is then broken down and the stem cells separated, washed and prepared for re-injection.
 The cells are re-injected into the Sacral Foramen.
 This is described as an ‘incubator’ for the cells and a low pressure reservoir for the CSF in the spine.
 Because of the re-injection location there is less risk of headache and vomiting, the most common side effects in Mexico.

 The question is, “Does this simpler, less invasive protocol have similar results to HOST?”
-Having now been to Dr. P twice, we can answer “yes” to that question.
+Having now been to Dr. P three times, we can answer “yes” to that question.

 The only complaint we have heard about Dr. P is that there is very little information available on him and his practice.
 We asked about this and he explained that he practices under an experimental IRB and as such is prohibited from ‘advertising’ by the FDA.
 Apparently, having a website is considered advertising.
 However, Dr. P and his office staff have addressed all of the questions we have raised either by phone or by e-mail.